ReeceStevens/freepulse/docs/interface.md

 displayed on the screen.
 All `ScreenElement` objects have a complete set of coordinates describing their location on the screen in relative and absolute coordinates.
 In addition, they have two methods:

-1. `virtual void draw(void)` performs the initial render for the object
+1. `virtual void draw(void)` performs the initial render for the objectj

 2. `virtual void update(void)` performs any update tasks that may be required

 By default, both `draw` and `update` are simply empty functions.
 Any derived